Powerful car bomb blast outside JuD chief Hafiz Saeed's house kills 3 in Lahore | Law-Order

 The Counter Terrorism Department (CTD) has taken over the blast site and investigating from all aspects, he said.

-''The CTD will determine whether the blast was a suicide blast, if a device was used,'' he said.

-Ghani also claimed that ''hostile'' intelligence agencies could be involved in this blast.
+Ghani also claimed that ''hostile'' intelligence agencies could be involved in the blast.

+According to an initial report prepared by investigative agencies, more than 30 kgs of explosives were used in the blast, Geo TV reported.

+The initial report also said that ''foreign-made materials'' were used in the blast.
+It said the material had been planted onto a car and the device was detonated remotely, the channel reported, citing sources.

 ''The injured also include policemen.
 The condition of six injured of the 17 admitted to hospital is critical,'' said Dr Yahya Sultan of Jinnah Hospital.